-Many teenagers like to sleep often.
+Many teenagers often like to sleep.
 They're always tired.

 Many people rarely get enough sleep.
-They can get sick more easily.
+They can get ill more easily.

-If you sleep regularly, you're usually able to pay more attention in school.
+If you sleep regularly, you're usually able to pay more attention at school.

-11 Read and circle the correct word.
+Read and circle the correct word.

-If you're like a lot of teens, you like to sleep.
+If you're like a lot of teens, you like sleeping.
 And that's a good thing!
-But many people sleep always/poorly, and this has harmful effects on the body and mind.
-While you sleep, your body well/regularly produces cells that work to fight infections.
-If you don't sleep enough/easily, fewer cells are produced, and your immune system doesn't work as effectively/always.
-As a result, you can become sick more rarely/easily, especially when you don't get enough sleep.
+But many people sleep always / badly, and this has harmful effects on the body and mind.
+While you sleep, your body well / regularly produces cells that work to fight infections.
+If you don't sleep enough / easily, fewer cells are produced and your immune system doesn't work as effectively / always.
+As a result, you can become ill more rarely / easily.

 Lack of sleep also affects your mind.
 You're more likely to feel angry or depressed, so you react negatively / usually to almost everything.
 A lack of sleep makes it difficult to pay attention rarely / carefully to what's happening in school.
-Making good decisions, solving problems, and remembering always / poorly seem much harder when you don't get a good night's sleep.
+Making good decisions, solving problems and remembering things always / poorly seems much harder when you don't get a good night's sleep.
 Lack of sleep also makes you react to things more sometimes / slowly.
-In fact, tired drivers may be responsible for around twenty percent of all traffic accidents.
-Sleeping at least seven hours a night is important for your health, your grades, and even your safety!
+In fact, tired drivers may be responsible for around 20 per cent of all traffic accidents.
+Sleeping at least seven hours a night is important for your health, your marks and even your safety!

 Work in pairs.
-You learned that sleep is important.
+You learnt that sleep is important.
 Talk about the benefits of sleeping well.
 Use words from the box in your discussion.

-Learn new words.
-Read and listen to information about the connection between sleep and intelligence.
-Then listen and repeat.
-TR: 22 and 23 comfortable enough nervous poorly rest select stress well
+3 LEARN NEW WORDS Read and listen to information about the connection between sleep and intelligence.
+Then listen and repeat. △ 022 023 badly comfortable enough nervous rest select stress well